-Sharktober Interview questions from an Interview on Public Radio, KALW
+Sharktober Interview questions from an Interview on Public Radio, KALW in 2015

 1) I can see you are a highly prominent figure in the shark and marine conservatory world, how did you discover this passion?